grpc-ecosystem/grpcdebug/README.md

 ### Health

-grpcdebug can be used to fetch the health checking status of peer gRPC application (see [health.proto](https://github.com/grpc/grpc/blob/master/src/proto/grpc/health/v1/health.proto)). gRPC's health checking works at service-level, meaning services registered on the same gRPC server may have different health status.
+grpcdebug can be used to fetch the health checking status of a peer gRPC application (see [health.proto](https://github.com/grpc/grpc/blob/master/src/proto/grpc/health/v1/health.proto)). gRPC's health checking works at the service-level, meaning services registered on the same gRPC server may have different health statuses.
 The health status of service `""` is used to represent the overall health status of the gRPC application.